jamestiotio/dbsys/project/README.md

 This database system is only for educational and learning purposes only!
 It is very simplistic, highly unoptimized, and is definitely not suitable for real-life production use.

+Future work might include implementing query optimization, as well as rollback and recovery.

 ## Acknowledgement

-The labs are modified from the MIT 6830 course.
+The labs are modified from the MIT 6.830 course.
 We thank the MIT staff for the materials.